The Unkabogable Praybeyt Benjamin

-The Unkabogable Praybeyt Benjamin (also known as Praybeyt Benjamin) is a 2011 Filipino action, comedy, andparody film directed by Wenn V. Deramas.
+The Unkabogable Praybeyt Benjamin (also known as Praybeyt Benjamin) is a 2011 Filipino action comedy parody film directed by Wenn V. Deramas.
 It stars Vice Ganda in the title role, alongside Eddie Garcia, Nikki Valdez, Vandolph Quizon, Derek Ramsay, and Jimmy Santos in their supporting roles.
-It is based on the comedy hit Private Benjamin.
+It is based on the 1980 comedy film Private Benjamin.
+A sequel, The Amazing Praybeyt Benjamin, was released in 2014.